How Cyclists are Excelling with Exerfly

 Flywheel training differs from traditional resistance training in that instead of lifting a weight against gravity, the athlete uses force to accelerate and decelerate a Flywheel.
 Pulling a flat strap, the athlete uses force to spin a flywheel, and then to slow the momentum of the flywheel.
 When the flywheel spins in one direction, the athletes’ muscles experience a concentric (muscle-shortening) contraction, and when it spins the other way, the athlete experiences an eccentric (muscle-lengthening) extension.
 This creates a continual push-pull motion, offering constant resistance throughout the entire movement.
 The harder the athlete works, the harder the resistance.

-Featuring industry-leading motorised technology, Exerfly allows athletes to push themselves to new levels, which are almost impossible to achieve otherwise.
+Featuring industry-leading motorized technology, Exerfly allows athletes to push themselves to new levels, which are almost impossible to achieve otherwise.
 Now, athletes can add a resistance boost of up to 80% in the eccentric phase of a movement, allowing users to achieve greater eccentric overload for even better results in both the concentric and eccentric phase.

 The development of flywheel resistance and turning it into an all-in-one-training solution represents an important step in addressing the feasibility of implementing robust and versatile exercise equipment within small spaces.
 In contrast to treadmill running or cycle ergometry, exercises on Exerfly equipment encapsulates all the benefits of vigorous whole-body aerobic exercise.